Housing Discrimination Facts for First-Time Homebuyers

 If you suspect lending discrimination, such as being quoted a higher rate than you expected, you can check the posted rates online at that mortgage lender and others to see how they compare.
 You can take screenshots or print this information.

 Keep an eye out for and document surprising obstacles that come up in the home buying or renting process.
-Perhaps your landlord, seller, or agent has said you are qualified, but then you are unexpectedly denied, only to determine that the house or apartment is still on the market weeks later.
-If you haven’t been given a specific financial reason why your application or offer didn’t fly, this may be a sign of discrimination.
+Perhaps a landlord, seller, or agent has said a property is not available but then you find that it is still on the market weeks later.
+Or maybe your application to purchase a co-op is denied, but you aren’t given a specific reason why.
+These may be signs of discrimination.
 You’ll want to document the situation with dated notes from your conversations and screenshots or copies of the ads showing the property still available after you were turned down.

 Local housing advocacy and human rights groups also offer help.
 Organizations such as the Fair Housing Justice Center may help you conduct tests using volunteers of different races to test for disparate treatment in specific locations.
 These tests can also provide compelling evidence for your case.